Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 \subsection{Analog and Digital Computing Platforms}

 The most prominent and universally applied computing and signal processing platform is digital hardware.
-Turing machines provide an abstract concept of digital machines and thereby allow to deduce limitations of digital computing devices.
-Consequently, they provide a means to study the question whether or not it is in principle possible to solve a task algorithmically (without putting any constraints on the computational complexity of such an algorithm).
+Turing machines represent an abstract concept of digital machines and thereby allow to deduce limitations of digital computing devices \cite{Turing36Entscheidung}.
+Consequently, they provide a means to study the question whether or not it is in principle possible to compute a solution of a task algorithmically.
 Problems, which are not computable by a Turing machine, cannot be solved or even algorithmically approximated in a controlled way by any current or future digital computer architecture.
-One of the key feature of Turing machines (as well as of digital computers) is its discrete nature, i.e., Turing machines operate on a discrete domain and enable the execution of discrete algorithms.
+One of the key feature of Turing machines as well as of digital computers is their discrete nature, i.e., Turing machines operate on a discrete domain and enable the execution of discrete algorithms.
 In contrast, many real-world problems are of a continuum nature, i.e., their input and output quantities are described by continuous variables.
 Hence, these quantities can only be approximated but not represented exactly on Turing machines.
 This dichotomy lies at the core of the non-computability of many tasks.

 More precisely, Turing machines are by construction limited to work with computable numbers.
 The concept of computability was first introduced by Borel in 1912 \cite{Borel1912Comp}.
 On this basis, Turing refined the concept by linking it to an abstract computing device --- the Turing machine --- and established notions like computable numbers and computable functions on computable real numbers \cite{Turing36Entscheidung}.
 Computable numbers are real numbers that are computable by a Turing machine in the following sense.
 The result of computations by a Turing machine is by construction always a rational number (since Turing machines need to stop their calculations after a finite amount of steps).
 Therefore, computable real numbers --- which constitute a countable, proper subset of the real numbers --- are those that can be effectively approximated by computable sequences of rational numbers, i.e., by Turing machines.